osohq/oso/docs/content/python/guides/ui/index.md

 to display an "edit" button only if the user is actually allowed to edit the resource in question.

-These are examples of what we at Oso call "Authorization-Dependent UI Elements."
 In this guide we'll explain how you can use Oso to implement these kinds of features in your app.

 {{% callout "Note" "blue" %}}
 We don't currently provide a version of Oso that runs in the